MAYZGitHub/mayz-contracts/README.md

 - **Delegation**: Delegate $MAYZ to funds to earn a share of commissions.
 - **Incentivization**: Reward active participants and align community interests.

-For more information, see the [Token Economics](https://mayz.gitbook.io/mayz-whitepaper-v2/introduction/tokenomics) documentation.
+> For more information, see the [Token Economics](https://mayz.gitbook.io/mayz-whitepaper-v2/introduction/tokenomics) documentation.
+> For technical implementation details of token mechanics, see our [Technical Documentation](./docs/TECHNICAL.md#token-economics).

 ## Oracle Integration
 Our oracle system: